juan-hdv/Online-learning-community/README.md

 ### Django commands

+Notice that:

+`./manage.py ...` is equivalent to `python manage.py ...`

 #### Run server

-`python manage.py runserver`
+`./manage.py runserver`

 Navigate to http://127.0.0.1:8000/

 #### Admin superuser

-`python manage.py createsuperuser`
+`./manage.py createsuperuser`

 #### Migrations

-- `python manage.py makemigrations``, Create new migrations based on the changes you have made to your models
+- `./manage.py makemigrations`, Create new migrations based on the changes you have made to your models
-- `python manage.py migrate``, Apply and unapply migrations
+- `./manage.py migrate`, Apply and unapply migrations

+#### Tests

+- `./manage.py test`

+If you want to run only the tests in the CourseModelTest class, you can specify it in the command:

+- `./manage.py test courses.models_tests.CourseModelTest`